meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

     end of the first loop, whereas while loop checks the condition at the start.

--   Float precision[@floatingpoint]: in C takes up 4 bytes of space, and double takes 8 bytes.
-Float precision is the problem when
+-   Float datatype in C takes up 4 bytes of space, and double takes 8 bytes

 -   Numerical overflow: C stores datatype `int` with a storage size of 4-bytes.
 This will give it a range of $[-2^{31},\ 2^{31}]$.
 If we do